 early 1700s the Kingdom of Naples came out

-came out of the War of the Spanish
+of the War of the Spanish Succession in the

-of Bourbon, to be known upon his accession
+of the House of Bourbon, to be known upon his

-to the throne of Naples in 1734 as Charles III.
+accession to the throne of Naples in 1734 as Charles III

 Charles left impressive accomplishments: he restored some order to public finance, curtailed church privilege, and built many now familiar, spectacular architectural features, such as the royal palaces at Capodimonte, Portici and Caserta.
 He also started the National Library, the Archaeological Museum, a National Academy of Art and the excavations at Pompeii and Herculaneum.
 By the middle of the century, Naples was a capital of Enlightenment Europe, and Antonio Genovesi, lecturing at the University, could freely speak of redistribution of property and agrarian reform.
 Also, Naples developed into a music capital of Europe, much of it performed in the most splendid theater of its day, San Carlo.